YunfeiG/skill-prediction/README.md

 ## Disclaimer

 I strongly discourage to use skill prediction for pvp purpose.
-SP has so many bugs in pvp that I am tired and stuggling to diagnose and fix them.
-For example, you can't get out of bullrush and knockups.
-Pvp community is also hostile to skill prediction, you are likely to get reported by having wierd behaviors.
+SP has so many bugs in pvp that I am tired and struggling to diagnose and fix them.
+For example, you can't get out of bullrush or retaliate knockups.
+Pvp community is also hostile to skill prediction, you are likely to get reported by having weird behaviors.
 I do not take responsibility for people exploit from SP bugs and any sanctions put on your accounts by TERA publishers.
-If you insist in pvping with high ping, use the script made by someone else who is confident in this.
+If you insist in pvping with high ping, use the scripts made by someone else who is confident in this.

 ## Update/fix logs